klandergren/jekyll-last-commit/README.md

 [Jekyll](https://jekyll.rb) [generator plugin](https://jekyllrb.com/docs/plugins/generators/) and [liquid tag](https://jekyllrb.com/docs/plugins/tags/) to access the last commit information for a file.

-Use cases:
+Provides performant access to `page.last_modified_at` for Jekyll sites with very large page counts (100s+).

-- accessing the last commit date for a site page or document
+Use cases for a site page, document, static file, or data file:

-- getting the last committer name or email for a site page or document
+- accessing the last commit date
-- performant access to `page.last_modified_at` for Jekyll sites with very large page counts (100s+)
+- accessing the last committer name, email, and other metadata

 Inspired by the work done at [gjtorikian/jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at) and aimed at improved performance.
 Seeks to be drop-in replacement.
 Uses [libgit2/rugged](https://github.com/libgit2/rugged) rather than spawning a process.